Last Census - 2007

 There are estimated to be 15 uncontacted Amerindian tribes in Peru as of 2013.

 The further inland, the higher the density of the Amerindian population.
 The original Amerindian population was devastated by the arrival of colonists from Spain in the 1520s and dropped from an estimated 9 million in the 1520s to around 600,000 a century later.
 The catastrophe was caused by a mixture of smallpox, to which Amerindians had no natural immunity, war and the economic chaos that followed the collapse of Inca Empire.

-Europeans are largely descendants of Spanish and Italian settlers, but following waves of settlers from other European nations also left their mark and there are many descendents of British, German and even Croatian colonists.
+Europeans are largely descendants of Spanish and Italian settlers, but following waves of settlers from other European nations also left their mark and there are many descendants of British, German and even Croatian colonists.
 The highest proportion of Europeans can be found in the northern highlands, in coastal areas and in Peru's major cities.

 Asian Peruvian numbers are unclear – the source used in the box above gives figures of both 1% and 3% of the population.
 The bulk of Peru's Asian population is descended from Chinese and Japanese immigrants.
 Notably, Alberto Fujimori, Peru’s scandal hit President from 1990 to 2000 was of Japanese descent.

 Afro-Peruvians make up around 1-2% of the population and are largely descended from slaves transported to Peru in the 18th and 19th centuries.
 Like the descendants of European colonists, Afro-Peruvians are largely concentrated in the coastal cities.